ERA-engined Cars - Notes on Chassis Technical History and Specification

 Riley 12/6 TT MPH Prototype (4/105 - KV 6079)

-Fitted temporarily with an ERA engine in 1935 at Raymond Mays’ instigation.
+Fitted temporarily with an ERA engine during 1935 at Raymond Mays’ instigation.

 The ERA engine was soon removed and the car returned to Riley power.